 I’ve been asked what the difference is between mental illness and madness.
-I absolutely love language, and words are fascinating to me.
-While some people find the term madness to be outdated or even offensive, it is a word that resonates deeply with me.
+I absolutely love language, and words are important and fascinating to me.
+While some people find the term madness to be outdated or even offensive, with me it is a word that resonates deeply.
 I do not want to step on anyone’s toes here, because there are many valid ways to view mental illness, especially if you have it yourself.
 My answer is mine alone, meant to reflect my own experience and opinion.

 I have mental illnesses, and I sometimes experience madness.
 Madness feels like the world is burning down around me.
 I can see things others can’t, I know truths others never will, and I can feel the source of universal pain flowing through me and out into the world.
 Madness is powerful.
 Madness is bold.

-Words are very important to me, which is why I wanted to address this question.
+Words are very important to me, which is why I wanted to address this concept.
 I identify with the word madness because to me, madness is a concept that goes back into ancient civilizations as a common experience among a small minority of people.
-I know how some of the ancient philosophers, tribal shamans, and early astrologers felt.
-I can feel my rich inheritance of insight, regardless of whether it is currently productive or not.
-Geniuses and mystics down the ages have experienced madness.
+I know how some of the ancient prophets, shamans, and mystics felt.
+I can feel the rich inheritance of my insight, regardless of whether it is currently productive or not.
+Geniuses, artists, and mystics down the ages have experienced madness.
 Some were revered for it.
 Others were executed.
 Madness is as old as human history.

 My psychosis during normal mental illness, the psychosis that happens outside of madness, is easy to manage.
 I’ve had 12 years to learn how to keep myself safe during episodes, and I’m fairly competent at self-care.
 I can use coping strategies effectively, and I can self-soothe.
+I still suffer and hurt immensely, but I have skills now.
 Psychosis doesn’t have to disrupt my entire day.
-It may just be a couple hours of self-care while doing nothing externally productive before returning to real life to wash dishes and nag my husband to pick up his socks.
+It may just be a couple of painful hours of self-care while doing nothing externally productive before returning to real life to wash dishes and nag my partner to pick up his socks.

 Madness for me is much further removed from my control and subjective reality than most of my psychosis.
 There is an intense feeling inside of it that contains vast knowledge and deep pain.
 Everything else is just mental illness.
 Mental illness, I cope and manage.
 Madness, I merely observe.